Tracking Arctic Skuas

 What we need to do

-Global Positioning Satellite (GPS) tagging work carried out on Fair Isle in 2017 indicated that feeding conditions were extremely poor last year with birds undertaking extended foraging trips – which had never been documented before.
-We urgently need to extend this work programme in 2018 to determine to what extent this is happening at other colonies.
+Global Positioning Satellite (GPS) tagging work carried out on Fair Isle in 2017 and 2018 indicated that feeding conditions were extremely poor with birds undertaking extended foraging trips – which had never been documented before.
+We need to extend this work programme to determine to what extent this is happening at other colonies.

 Ultimately we will develop a Species Action Plan to bring together experts on Arctic Skuas from across their range to identify short-term solutions and long-term management strategies.